mysociety/popit.poplus.org/docs/install.md

 is given it's own database with the name `<popit_prefix>_<instance>` (where `<popit_prefix>` is set in your config).

-To connect to the hosting database and list all the instances:
+Assuming you've used the default settings in `development.js`, to connect to the hosting database and list all the instances:

     $ mongo popitdev__master
     > db.instances.find()

 To connect to an instance database and list all the people:

-    $ mongo <instance>_master
+    $ mongo popitdev_<instance-slug>
     > db.persons.find()

 To list all the collections in a database:

     > show collections

-The mongoDB site has a handy [getting started guide](http://docs.mongodb.org/manual/tutorial/getting-started/) and [introduction](http://docs.mongodb.org/manual/core/crud-introduction/).
+The MongoDB site has a handy [getting started guide](http://docs.mongodb.org/manual/tutorial/getting-started/) and [introduction](http://docs.mongodb.org/manual/core/crud-introduction/).